Please enter a valid postcode/location

 MapRun Tips

-- Speed is an advantage, but the fastest runner won't necessarily come out on top.
-It'll take smart planning to find the shortest route worth the most points
+• Speed is an advantage, but the fastest runner won't necessarily come out on top.
+It'll take smart planning to find the shortest route between the checkpoints, short-cuts and cut throughs are welcome in orienteering!

-If you have enjoyed these virtual courses, you may want to try a local club event, where electronic controls are placed out on individual, unique courses (from easy to hard) – find out more about your local club and Orienteering events here.
+If you enjoy Virtual Orienteering Courses, you may want to try a local club event, where electronic checkpoints are placed in individual, unique courses (from easy to hard), beginners are always welcome and you do not need to be a member of British Orienteering to attend– find out more about your local club and Orienteering events here.